 With blue doors, cute cats and an abundance of bougainvillea trees adding a burst of color to the white streets, Plaka is an Instagram heaven where every corner looks photo-worthy.
 You can easily spend a few hours wandering the narrow streets and soaking up the dreamy ambience of this place.

 Explore the little boutiques and souvenir shops, have a romantic dinner in a local taverna and finish your day by watching the sun drop behind the horizon.
-Since Plaka is located on a hill, it offers amazing views over the Aegean Sea which makes it one of the best places for watching the sunset in Milos.
+Since Plaka is located on a hill, it’s one of the best places for watching the sunset in Milos as it offers an amazing panorama over the Aegean Sea.

 Some of the best sunset spots in the area are Panagia Korphiatissa church, Utopia Cafe and Plaka Castle.
 Be sure to show up early because these places can get pretty crowded.

-Narrow whitewashed streets and Cycladic houses in Plaka, the capital of Milos Island
+Me walking along narrow whitewashed streets lined with traditional Cycladic houses in Plaka, the capital of Milos Island

 3) Swim in Kleftiko caves

-Relaxing in the emerald waters around the impressive rock pillars is an incredible experience and surely one of the best things to do in Milos.
-Remember to bring your snorkeling mask because there are plenty of fish to be spotted.
+Floating in those emerald waters, surrounded by giant rock pillars is easily one of the most unique experiences in Milos.
+Remember to bring your snorkeling mask because there are plenty of fish to be spotted here.

 Most people take a boat tour to Kleftiko from Adamas and that’s what we did as well.
 It’s a very relaxed and enjoyable way to get there and the views along the way are fantastic.
 However, it’s also a bit more pricey compared to getting there by land.

 If you choose to go to Kleftiko by land, you need to drive up to the mountains in western Milos and then hike for about 40-50 minutes to the coast.
-Our scooter rental, however, strictly prohibited us from driving in that part of the island because the roads over there are in very poor condition.
+However, our scooter rental company clearly said that we’re not allowed to drive in that part of the island because the roads there are in very poor condition.
 They emphasized that insurance wouldn’t cover any of the damage we might cause to the scooter if we drove there.

-Emerald waters and white towering cliffs in Kleftiko beach, Milos island, Greece
+White towering cliffs rising out of emerald waters in Kleftiko Bay on Milos island, Greece

 4) Take a boat tour around Milos